What is the difference between CPT and OPT?

 How Nova Credit can help you establish credit in the U.S.

-Nova Credit enables newcomers to the U.S. to use international credit history from over a dozen countries to qualify for products and services in the U.S. Learn more about how you can transfer your credit history today.
-Nova Credit currently partners with international credit bureaus in Australia, Brazil, Canada, India, Mexico, Nigeria, South Korea and the UK.
+Nova Credit enables newcomers to the U.S. to use foreign credit history from over a dozen countries to qualify for products and services in the U.S. Learn more about how you can transfer your credit history today.
+Nova Credit currently partners with foreign credit bureaus in Australia, Brazil, Canada, India, Mexico, Nigeria, South Korea and the UK.

 More from Nova Credit: